Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 If you would like to see our Crisis Response documents, please stop at the front desk to request a copy.
 Your child(ren)’s health and safety is our first goal.
 We take this responsibility very seriously.

 It is the policy of Grand Rapids Community College to maintain normal operations on all regularly scheduled days; therefore, the College rarely closes because of inclement weather conditions.

-If and when the College does close due to inclement weather, all buildings will be closed.
+If and when the College does close due to inclement weather, all buildings will be closed, including the ECLL.
 In the event of non-weather related issue impacting campus safety and security such as power outages, mechanical failures, etc., the College may need to temporarily close some or all of the campus.

 Any closings will be posted on grcc.edu and local television stations including Wood TV8, WZZM 13, and Fox 17 by 6 a.m. that morning.
-The GRCC Early Childhood Learning Laboratory is part of the Main Campus and/or GRCC Kent County posting.
-It will not specifically note that GRCC Early Childhood Learning Laboratory is closed.
+The GRCC Early Childhood Learning Laboratory is part of the Main Campus and will be included in this posting, however, it will not specifically note that GRCC Early Childhood Learning Laboratory is closed.

 Although the college rarely closes, we want to be certain families understand the current policy.
 As always, we appreciate your support.
 If you have any questions, please do not hesitate to stop by the front desk.

 Fire and Tornado Drills